 The last weekend of June kicks off Field Day.
 This is a 24-hour event in which members set up multiple stations and antennas in an attempt to contact as many stations that they can while using emergency power.
 This event is coordinated by the ARRL and clubs from all over the country participate in.
 This is the biggest event of the year which allows hams to hone their skills and have fun at the same time.
 It’s not a blood and guts contest, but the goal is beat out other clubs by getting as many contacts and points as possible.

 CARA currently, consists of approximately 50 members led by President AB8P.
-Former President W8FHF has been an active since 1962 and has been the club’s president for more than twenty years.
+Former President Sonny Alfman W8FHF has been an active since 1962 and was the club’s president for more than twenty years.
 He stepped down as president at the end of the 2015 term.
-He continues to be a mentor (having thought over a hundred radio classes) and a technical adviser.
+He continues to be a mentor (having taught over a hundred radio classes) and a technical adviser.
 We would like to thank Sonny for his years of service and hope that he will continue to be a staple in our club.